bbatsov/batsov.com/_posts/2011-07-04-debian-tips.markdown

 ```

 This command will install the Bulgarian hunspell dictionary.
 You
-likely don't need it so install some more helpful dictionary instead. :-)
+likely don't need it so install some more helpful dictionary instead. :smile:

 #### Install OpenJDK